 5Prava, the Bird Boy

-“He just chirps and when realising that he is not understood, starts to wave hands in the way birds winnow wings.”
+“He just chirps and when realizing that he is not understood, starts to wave hands in the way birds winnow wings.”
 Quote from Social Worker, Galina Volskaya.

 4The Leopard Boy

 A leopard-child was reported by E.C.
 Stuart Baker in the Journal of the Bombay Natural History Society (July 1920).
 The boy was stolen from his parents by a leopardess in the North Cachar Hills near Assam in about 1912, and three years later recovered and identified.
 “At the time the child ran on all fours almost as fast as an adult man could run, whilst in dodging in and out of bushes and other obstacles he was much cleverer and quicker.
 His knees had hard callosities on them and his toes were retained upright almost at right angles to his instep.
 The palms of his hands and pads of his toes and thumbs were also covered with very tough horny skin.
 When first caught, he bit and fought with everyone and any village fowl which came within his reach was seized, torn to pieces and eaten with extraordinary rapidity.”

 The most famous wolf-children are the two girls captured in October 1920 from a huge abandoned ant-hill squatted by wolves near Godamuri in the vicinity of Midnapore, west of Calcutta, by villagers under the direction of the Rev JAL Singh, an Anglican missionary.
 The mother wolf was shot.
 The girls were named Kamala and Amala, and were thought to be approximately eight and two years old.
 According to Singh, the girls had misshapen jaws, elongated canines, and eyes that shone in the dark with the peculiar blue glare of cats and dogs.
 Amala died the following year, but Kamala survived until 1929, by which time she had given up eating carrion, had learned to walk upright and spoke about 50 words.